 Gold Medal Award

-In recognition of your contributions to the American Academy of Dermatology, most notably as president of the Academy and IT editor of the Journal of the American Academy of Dermatology.
-As chair of the Nominating Committee, Council on Community, Corporate & Philanthropic Relations, and Corporate Relations Committee — to name just a few — as well as a member of numerous other committees, task forces, ad hoc task forces, and workgroups.
+In recognition for your many contributions to the American Academy of Dermatology, most notably as a dedicated former board member, 8-time Presidential Citation awardee, and recipient of the Academy’s Honorary Membership for a ‘lifetime’ of leadership, dedication, and distinguished service to dermatology and the goals of the Academy.
+As author of the ‘Legally Speaking’ column for Dermatology World and as past member of the Editorial Board of the Journal of the American Academy of Dermatology (JAAD).
+As chair of the Section on Health Policy, Practice and Research, Audit Committee, Appropriate Use Criteria (AUC) Committee, and Health Care Finance Committee — to name just a few — as well as a member of numerous other committees, task forces, ad hoc task forces, and workgroups.
+For representing the Academy to the FDA, AARP, CMS, and other outside organizations.

 In recognition of all these accomplishments and many more, the American Academy of Dermatology awards to you its highest honor — the Gold Medal — which represents the utmost respect and esteem in which you are held.